 The idea also falls short in its aim of attempting to recover money.
 To continue to detain someone who may no longer have access to those assets would serve only to drain the resources of our already overcrowded prison system, all to “prove a point” that crime doesn’t pay.

-Since its inception, the Proceeds of Crime Act has had many amendments, which have resulted in more and more powers for the state.
-The net effect is that draconian powers are already in place — which raises the question of why the debt owed by criminals rose by 30 per cent between January 2014 and March 2016.
+Since its inception, The Proceeds of Crime Act has had many amendments, which have resulted in more and more powers for the state.
+The net effect is that draconian powers are already in place – which raises the question as to why the debt owed by criminals rose by 30% between January 2014 and March 2016.

-One often underlooked aspect is the role of the prosecution agencies and the way that they set out their case, and the value of criminality.
+One often -under looked aspect is the role of the prosecution agencies and the way they set out their case and the value of criminality.
 Many prosecutors are stuck in the “old way” of thinking, and do not make full and correct use of the powers available to them.
-The state has the capacity for much greater monitoring and revisiting of confiscation orders, but these are rarely used.
+The state has the capacity for much greater monitoring and revisiting of confiscation orders, but these are rarely utilised.